8th United States Colored Infantry Regiment

 The 8th United States Colored Infantry was an infantry regiment that served in the Union Army during the American Civil War.
 The regiment was composed of African American enlisted men commanded by white officers and was authorized by the Bureau of Colored Troops which was created by the United States War Department on May 22, 1863.

 Service

-The 8th U.S. Colored Infantry was organized at Camp William Penn in Philadelphia, Pennsylvania, beginning September 22, 1863, and mustered in December 4, 1863, under the command of Colonel Charles W. Fribley.
+The 8th U.S. Colored Infantry was organized at Camp William Penn in Philadelphia, Pennsylvania, beginning September 22, 1863, and mustered on December 4, 1863, under the command of Colonel Charles W. Fribley.

 The regiment was attached to Howell's Brigade, District of Hilton Head, South Carolina, Department of the South, to February 1864.
 Hawley's Brigade, Seymour's Division, District of Florida, Department of the South, to April 1864.
 District of Florida, Department of the South, to August 1864.
 1st Brigade, 3rd Division, X Corps, Army of the James, Department of Virginia and North Carolina, to December 1864.
 2nd Brigade, 2nd Division, XXV Corps, to April 1865.
 1st Brigade, 2nd Division, XXV Corps, and Department of Texas, to November 1865.

 The 8th U.S. Colored Infantry mustered out of service November 10, 1865, and was discharged December 12, 1865, at Philadelphia.